MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, and split-domain Skype for Business hybrids.
+Modern Authentication is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, and split-domain Skype for Business hybrids.

 > [!IMPORTANT]
 > Would you like to know more about Modern Authentication (MA) and why you might prefer to use it in your company or organization?
 Check [this document](hybrid-modern-auth-overview.md) for an overview.
 If you need to know what Skype for Business topologies are supported with MA, that's documented here!